TylerTurquand/Supernova-Exploratory-Analysis/README.md

 <img width="643" alt="image" src="https://github.com/user-attachments/assets/f24b841a-81ad-43cd-8db9-6e923dc25403" />
 <img width="633" alt="image" src="https://github.com/user-attachments/assets/59cd6f11-0de6-452b-b12c-f4b06952855d" />

-However, small region restaurants were about 8% more likely to pass an initial inspection and 8% less likely to receive additional violation after receiving the first.
+However, small region restaurants were about 8% more likely to pass an initial inspection and 8% less likely to receive an additional violation after receiving the first.

 <img width="541" alt="image" src="https://github.com/user-attachments/assets/a7f3e5d2-7172-42b5-8e09-d43045537574" />

+So, restaurants in small regions may pose a slightly smaller insurance risk.
+It is worth noting that the three largest towns accounted for 42% of the data, while the three smallest only accounted for 5%.